viinex/viinex-docker-compose-demo/readme.md

 sudo apt install etcd-client
 ```

-1. Clone this repo locally.
+1. Clone this repo to a local folder.
 Navigate to it in command line.

 2. Run `etcd-data-prepare.sh` script.
 It prepares `etcd-data` folder.